Grants for organizations

 Private, corporate and community foundations

-You can access The Foundation Center for free during regular hours at these locations in Minnesota:
+You can access Candid resources for free during regular hours at these locations in Minnesota:

 Central Minnesota Community Foundation, St. Cloud (call ahead to reserve time and a brief orientation for new users)